- Search The Registry

 - My Account

 The birth of Julia A. B. Hooks in 1852 is celebrated on this date.
-She was a Black musician, educator and social worker.
+She was a Black musician, educator, and social worker.

 Born in Kentucky, her talent in music was recognized at an early age.
-She was educated at Berea College establishing herself in Memphis well before the turn of the century.
+She was educated at Berea College, establishing herself in Memphis well before the turn of the century.
 There she became active in musical groups such as Liszt Mullard Club, which performed classical music concerts in the city during the 1880s.
-Hooks also was involved with different churches because of her skill in playing the organ, directing choirs and choral groups.
+Hooks also was involved with different churches because of her skill in playing the organ and directing choirs and choral groups.
 In addition, she taught music, and every year her students appeared in recital at Zion Hall, Beale Street Baptist Church.

 She had two sons, Henry and Robert; both became photographers and established a studio known as Hooks Brothers Photographers.
 She is also the grandmother of Benjamin Hooks, who in 1972 became the first Black member of the Federal Communications Commission and served as executive secretary of the NAACP.
-Julia Hooks died in 1942 at the age of ninety and, according to her obituary, was able to play the piano until a few weeks before she passed away.
+Julia Hooks died in 1942 at the age of ninety and, according to her obituary, could play the piano until a few weeks before she passed away.